Alanine42/Easy-Tip/README.md

 Describe any challenges encountered while building the app.

 I was a newbie to Xcode and UI design, so it took me a while to comprehend the beauty (and simplicity) of control-drag.
-Passing data between view controllers.

-update the user-set values to the segmented control display.
-Creating a custom segmented control requires actual coding rather than simply dragging.
+Update the user-set values to the segmented control display (I spent quite a bit of time finding the method setTitle()).
+Exploring the methods of various UIelement is a little challenging but also quite fun.

+Many tutorials create UIelements through code, which grant more control of the elements but that looks daunting and non-intuitive at first.

-*Working with the new Xcode12 while learning on the older-version tutorials is undeniably a source of challenges.
+Working with the new Xcode12 while learning on the older-version tutorials is undeniably a source of challenges.
 But I guess it's just a thing every developer has to go through to keep up with the unceasing evolution of programming.

-Many tutorials create UIelements through code, which is quite different from the dragging approach

 ## License